Karthick-code/Sirpi_Exercises/README.md

-# SIRPI - EXERCISES: :sunglasses:
+# SIRPI - EXERCISES: :sunglasses::trophy:
     - it contains all the exercise that are assigned